paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - name the tool: "Global Picture"? "fhv"?
 - "global picture" is what Dr. Saule called it on the NSF grant

+# Notes per week
+Following are my notes for each week of development.

+# 2021-04-07 through 2021-04-21
+## Accomplishments
+- fhv now accepts multiple files for input to visualization
+  - easy to visualize many jsons at once
+- microbenchmark "peakflops_sp_avx_fma" is measured manually and with fhv

+## TODO:
+- give likwid a .gitignore, create pull request
+- add parallel fhv measuring to peakflops_sp_avx_fma
+- add other microbenchmarks
+- analyze results: is our tool telling us what we expect?

+# 2021-03-24 through 2021-04-07

+## Accomplishments
+- called assembly code from C++!
+  - needed `extern "C" void <funcname>()`, why was "C" necessary?
+  - with size above ~10,000 doubles, I get a segfault.
+Why?
+- manually timed peakflops_sp_avx_fma

+## Notes from Meeting
+- why the limit on array size?
+- why "extern "C" void ..."
+  - C convention only tracks function name in table of symbols
+  - C++ also tracks types of inputs and outputs
+- use "objdump" to view symbol table
+- SEGFAULT
+  - peakflops code *may* be pushing things to stack
+  - allocation may not work? but that seems less likely. you could try it with malloc though.
+  - values may need to be a multiple of something special, like 64?

 # 2021-03-17 through 2021-03-24

 ## Goals